 originally posted on Concept Hub

-The October 1-7 CMO Weekly Poll asked “which of your groups is best equipped to help you with your social media efforts today?”
+The October 1-7 CMO Weekly Poll asked: “which of your groups is best equipped to help you with your social media efforts today?”

 The overwhelming answer was in-house 65.6%

-9.4%Social Media Agency
+9.4% Social Media Agency

-Business Week has a few quotes that explain the thought process behind the CMOs answers.
+Business Week has a few quotes that explain the thought process behind the CMOS answers.

 I have been telling clients this for years!
-When a client ask if they can outsource their social media efforts to me, I often ask them if they would be willing to send me to networking events on their behalf? to conferences? to sales meetings?
+When a client asks if they can outsource their social media efforts to me, I often ask them if they would be willing to send me to networking events on their behalf? to conferences? to sales meetings?
 Because in essence, if you are outsourcing your social media efforts, it is similar to outsourcing those key sales activities.